zoracreates/fictionalcolor/src/blog/starting-with-infrared-photography.md

 By default modern digital cameras capture light a a full spectrum.
 This means they see light beyond what humans can see.
 To capture "normal colors", manufactures install a what's called a hot mirror, which filters out non visible light.
 In order to capture IR photographs, the hot mirror must be removed.
 A few places offer camera conversion services, two of the most popular are: [Kolari Vision](https://kolarivision.com/) and [Lifepixel](https://www.lifepixel.com/?ar=65)

 ## How do I choose a camera?
 Conversion service providers often have lists of cameras that can be converted, but you can convert a DSLR, mirrorless, or point-and-shoot camera.

+A camera that can shoot RAW is probably best.
 Some images are best captured in RAW format, so you can more easily pull colors in post-processing.
-You can also shoot JPEG, and get great photos for certain filters, for example a 590nm filter.
+But, if you want to keep things simple, you can also shoot JPEG, and get great photos for certain filters, for example a 590nm filter.

 One big consideration is that standard DSLR viewfinders don't focus IR photos well, nor do they show the colors captured by IR.
 Make sure to get a camera with live view option and/or a [digital view finder](https://www.lifewire.com/what-is-a-digital-camera-viewfinder-4777338).

-If you are thinking of getting a camera with interchangeable lenses, you may also want to consider that some lenses produce hotspots, which appear as bright spots on your photos.
+You may also want to consider that some camera lenses produce hotspots, which appear as bright spots on your photos.
 These are inconvenient and hard to remove.
 There's a few ways to avoid them, but one place to start is by choosing a lens that is less likely to produce these.
 I like to use [Kolari's list of lenses](https://kolarivision.com/lens-hotspot-list/) as a place to start when researching lenses.

 ### Start small, then upgrade
 The first IR camera I used was a Canon M50 Mark II, which I rented from as part of a one day workshop provided by Boston Pathography Workshops.
 If you're near that area, check it out!